bacdavid/InfomaxVAE/README.md

 Obtain the latent variables that contain the maximal information wrt. sample (mutual information).
 This work is inspired by the InfoGAN (Chen et al., https://arxiv.org/abs/1606.03657) where the mutual information between selected channels and the sample is maximized.

 <div align="center">
+<img src="img/c_var0.jpg" width="80"/>
-<p align="justify">Perturbation of the single infomax-style latent variable.
+<p align="justify">Fig. 1: Perturbation of the single infomax-style latent variable.
 It can be observed that the lighting is addressed by this variable: In other words, the maximum information is contained in the knowledge about the lumination.</p>
-<img src="img/c_var0.jpg" width="80"/>
 </div>
 <div align="center">
+<img src="img/csemireconstructed.jpg" width="80"/>
-<p align="justify">All variables but the single infomax-style latent variable are masked for the reconstruction.
+<p align="justify">Fig. 2: All variables but the single infomax-style latent variable are masked for the reconstruction.
 This is most likely close to what a regular autoencoder with a single latent variable would produce.</p>
-<img src="img/csemireconstructed.jpg" width="80"/>
 </div>
 <div align="center">
+<img src="img/zsemireconstructed.jpg" width="80"/>
-<p align="justify">The remining 99 vae-style latent variables result in a much better reconstruction than just the one infomax-style variable.
+<p align="justify">Fig. 3: The remining 99 vae-style latent variables result in a much better reconstruction than just the one infomax-style variable.
 However, the lumination is still better when including the single infomax-style varible which naturally is an important factor for the reconstruction.</p>
-<img src="img/zsemireconstructed.jpg" width="80"/>
 </div>
 <div align="center">
-<p align="justify">Reconstruction when including both types of latent variables.</p>
 <img src="img/reconstructed.jpg" width="80"/>
+<p align="justify">Fig. 4: Reconstruction when including both types of latent variables.</p>
 </div>
 <div align="center">
-<p align="justify">Original samples.</p>
 <img src="img/original.jpg" width="80"/>
+<p align="justify">Fig. 5: Original samples.</p>
 </div>

 ## Details